Linh777GKOG/Linh777GKOG/README.md

 <h1 align="center">Greetings, wanderer!
 I am Linh 🚀</h1>
 <h3 align="center">Salutations!
-I am Linh, an ardent code weaver on a ceaseless quest to breathe life into ingenious applications and solutions.
+I'm Linh, an ardent code weaver on a ceaseless quest to breathe life into ingenious applications and solutions.
 I am a firm believer in technology's potential to reshape reality, and I ardently dedicate myself to contributing to this techno-odyssey.</h3>

 ## 🌐 Socials: